glaumarkus/Camera-2D-Feature-Tracking/README.md

 	title="result"  />
 </p>

 For analysing the robustness, I am filtering the original data to remove BRISK, AKAZE and SIFT.
 Then I want to calculate the percentage of matched points from 2 observations and also give some insight in the accuracy of the detection by the mean distance between keypoints in image 1 and 2.
 Lastly we take into account the overall speed of the combination.
+The euclidean distance between matched keypoints has some great variety across all the combinations.
+High average distance between keypoints can be interpreted as a wrong match, to low distance might be a keypoint in the background or on the street that gives no information about the to be tracked vehicle.
+Therefore some filtering will need to be applied here.
+Afterwards I added also a filter to the program that only takes keypoint matches into account that are within one standard deviation of the mean value.
+This should inprove robustness on correctly identifying vehicle keypoints.

 <p align="center">
 	<img src="/media/combs_plots.PNG" alt="result"